 2. Prevent unwanted mating between dogs; unwanted mating between dogs is a common phenomenon especially if you own more than one pet.
 A doggy diaper makes mating impossible and this can even stop the spread of disease that happen when your pet mates with an infected dog.

-3. For incontinent dogs; dog diapers are primarily designed for dogs that have a medical illness that makes it impossible for them to control their bladders.
+3. For incontinent dogs; dog diapers (also washable diapers) are primarily designed for dogs that have a medical illness that makes it impossible for them to control their bladders.
 Incontinence can affect a dog because of advancement in age, physical abnormalities and in some cases it can be as a result of hormonal imbalance.
-Diapers come in handy for dogs with incontinence by ensuring that their bedding remains dry, airy and clean.
+Diapers for dogs come in handy with incontinent dog by ensuring that their bedding remains dry, airy and clean.

 4. There are also diapers meant for female dogs in heat.
 This refers to female doggies that have extremely heavy menstrual flow.
 Such a dog requires diapers to ensure that your house remains clean and to prevent the dog from constantly licking itself.

-5. Diapers are necessary for young newborn puppies that are yet to grasp the idea of using a designated potty to urinate and excrete.
+5. Diapers for dogs specially when it comes to young newborn puppies that are yet to grasp the idea of using a designated potty to urinate and excrete.

-6. Doggy diapers are necessary when a pet owner takes a dog out and needs to prevent it from littering.
+6. Dog diaper is necessary when a pet owner takes a dog out and needs to prevent it from littering.
 This is necessary even for a trained dog because they may not be a potty at the new destination.
 The most essential places that require doggy diapers include plane trips, long car rides, walks in parks and hotel stays.

-7. Doggie diapers are also appropriate for dogs that have recently undergone a surgical operation and have not resumed their normal routine or are not yet in full control of their body systems.
+7. Washable dog diapers are also appropriate for dogs that have recently undergone a surgical operation and have not resumed their normal routine or are not yet in full control of their body systems.